This tutorial for the Interactive Data Language (IDL) was developed for

 file names), you needn't follow this convention.

-The exercises were developed for a Unix workstation.
-Most should work
+The exercises were developed for Unix/Linux/MAC OS-X workstations.

-though there may be occasional hangups with windows and such.
+though there may be occasional hangups with displays and such.

 Please let me know of errors or difficulties you encounter with

 Last modified August 2013 by Robert W. O'Connell